ES7/InterIIT/README.md

 # InterIIT TechMeet
-In this repository I have uploaded solutions and codes of different problem statement of InterIIT TechMeet event.
+In this repository I have uploaded solutions and codes of different problem statement of InterIIT TechMeet.